nkvoronov/script.globalsearch/README.txt

 II.
 Control id's used in script-globalsearch.xml
 ------------------------------------------------------
-100 - Main group id.
-The script will set this id to hidden when an info dialog is visible.

-990 - 'Searching...' label, visible when the script is searching 991 - Search category label, visible when the script is searching 998 - 'New search' button, visible when the script finished searching 999 - 'No results found' label, visible when no results are found

-9000 - Menu list
+990 - 'New search' button, visible when the script finished searching 991 - Search category label, visible when the script is searching 999 - 'No results found' label, visible when no results are found 9000 - Menu list